 - In-home business policy: Combining home and business insurance into a single plan, this type of policy offers more specific types of coverage.
 This policy is a step up from a basic homeowners policy endorsement, offering a greater range of coverage for a growing business.
 If your in-home business has developed into a mid-level operation with more visitors, equipment and output, this may be the policy for you.
 Such a policy may include more extensive property and liability coverage than endorsements, as well as business interruption coverage, which protects your income in the event your business is disrupted because of a disaster.

 Examples of what kinds of businesses would use this policy include a small baking operation that meets with clients in person and also does all baking, orders and shipping in-house; a clothing designer who fits clients, as well as manufactures and ships goods, from home or an accountant who makes regular in-person appointments and uses certain rooms in the house as dedicated office space.

-- Business owners policy: Often referred to as a BOP, this type of policy is the most comprehensive form of coverage for home-based businesses.
+- Business owners policy: Often referred to as a BOP, this type of policy is the most comprehensive form of coverage for small business owners.
 It offers protection from contractors, customers or employees who file claims against you along with comprehensive property coverages.
 It may also include other forms of liability coverage.
-Not all home-based businesses.
-It’s also the best fit for in-home businesses that operate in multiple locations or require extensive travel off-site.
+Not all home-based businesses qualify for a business owners policy.